AdneneBoumessouer/MVTec-Anomaly-Detection/readme.md

     ├── mvtec                       <- folder containing all mvtec classes │   ├── bottle                  <- subfolder of a class (contains additional subfolders /train and /test)
     |   |── ...
-    ├── custom_loss_functions.py    <- implments different loss functions to use in training ├── fine_tune.py                <- determines best values of threshold and area to use in testing ├── models.py                   <- contains different CAE architectures for training ├── readme.md                   <- readme file
+    ├── custom_loss_functions.py    <- implments different loss functions to use in training
+    ├── readme.md                   <- readme file
-    ├── requirements.txt            <- requirement text file containing all used packages and libraries ├── saved_models                <- directory containing saved models, validation and results │   ├── L2                      <- saved models that trained with L2 loss
+    ├── requirements.txt            <- requirement text file containing all used packages and libraries ├── saved_models                <- directory containing saved models, validation and results
+    |   ...
+    │       ├── L2                  <- saved models that trained with L2 loss
-    │   ├── MSE                     <- saved models that trained with MSE loss │   ├── MSSIM                   <- saved models that trained with MSSIM loss │   └── SSIM                    <- saved models that trained with SSIM loss ├── test.py                     <- test script
+    │       ├── MSE                 <- saved models that trained with MSE loss │       ├── MSSIM               <- saved models that trained with MSSIM loss │       └── SSIM                <- saved models that trained with SSIM loss ├── models.py                   <- contains different CAE architectures for training ├── train.py                    <- training script
-    ├── train.py                    <- training script
+    ├── test.py                     <- test script
-    ├── utils.py                    <- utilitary and helper functions
+    ├── finetune.py                 <- creates plots to help pick a good minimum area for validation ├── validate.py                 <- determines best threshold to use when given an area size ├── utils.py                    <- utilitary and helper functions
-    ├── validate.py                 <- validation script
     └── visualize.py                <- plot and visualize images at different stages (still in progress)